tikrbits/loopx-duration/README.md

 - months
 - years (y, yr)

-And its easy to add more
+and it's easy to add more

 The output format can also be defined